FlyingFathead/PDF-translator-OpenAI-API/README.md

 # Functionalities so far / processing order

-0/x) `pdfget.py <directory>` will use `fitz` (PyMuPDF) in order to dump the text in a natural reading order by approximating the position on the page.
+0) `pdfget.py <directory>` will use `fitz` (PyMuPDF) in order to dump the text in a natural reading order by approximating the position on the page.
+The current version adds a page separator and page counter between each page and dumps the plaintext files to `txt_raw` subdirectory.
+Then, `page_fixing.py <directory>` can be used on the `txt_raw` directory to dump the formatting per page into a more concise format, keeping the page splits.
+The output directory is `txt_processed`.
+Keep in mind that all of these are trial-and-error type approaches that may not be applicable to all use case scenarios.

 1) `pdf_reader_splitter.py <pdf file>` to dump to splits by page straight from the pdf.
 Also supports cmdline option for setting split on chars.
 WIP, as usual.
 2) `openai_api_auto_translate.py <directory name>` to translate an entire directory (where you dumped your stuff into with `pdf_reader_splitter.py`).
 Edit `config.ini` to set your own parameters for translation.
 3) `combine_translation.py <directory name>` to combine the splits back into one piece.
 4) `post_process.py <textfile>` for final touches, i.e. any paragraphs that are without an empty line in between, add one in, and trim multiple empty lines.

+## Text parsing with `spacy` (for specific use case scenarios only)
+- `pip install spacy` and then your needed packages like:
+- `python -m spacy download <your spacy package>`

 # WIP
 - `gui-translator.py` - an early alpha GUI for side-by-side / A/B type comparison with a graphical user interface.